 When your captions use external references to images, those images must be located in the same Amazon S3 bucket and folder as your captions file.
-For example, say this is the Amazon S3 path to your SMPTE_TT file: DOC-EXAMPLE-BUCKET/mediaconvert-input/captions/my-captions-spanish.ttml.
-Then you must store the image files that the captions file references here: s3:// DOC-EXAMPLE-BUCKET/mediaconvert-input/captions/.
+For example, say this is the Amazon S3 path to your SMPTE\TT file: amzn-s3-demo-bucket/mediaconvert-input/captions/my-captions-spanish.ttml.
+Then you must store the image files that the captions file references here: s3://amzn-s3-demo-bucket/mediaconvert-input/captions/.